Pauooo/your-adidas-team/readme.md

 ## TODO

 - Unit Tests => improve coverage and find a way to configure Jest to includes all files in coverage
+- Retrieve the national teams properly.
 - Manage better Responsive
-- Add Icons
 - Disable the adding button if a team player is already in my team
 - Add players in tabs depending on the position of the player
-- be able to drag and drop the player from a team to the other
+- Be able to drag and drop the player from a team to the other